For those new to the business of prepping, you can feel no small amount of intimidation from just how much info you need to learn just to have a clue!

 - Drink mixes and electrolyte replacement powders for fast energy and variety.

-- Basic dining utensils and disposable plates, napkins, etc.
+- Basic dining utensils and disposable plates, napkins, a kettle to heat water, etc.

 Also, you may consider getting a portable camping stove.
-This depends a bit on your approach to survival and you location.
+This depends a bit on your approach to survival and your location.

 You must assume that the power will go out and not be coming back on for the duration of the crisis.
 Your go-to buddy for dealing with it is the humble flashlight.